rollup/rollup/ARCHITECTURE.md

 Building an output has two phases

-- The "build" phase builds a module graph form the input files and decides, which code should be included in the output
+- The "build" phase builds a module graph from the input files and decides, which code should be included in the output
   - It is triggered by calling the `rollup(inputOptions)` function exported by the JavaScript interface
   - It returns a "bundle" object that has `generate` and `write` methods
 - The "generate" phase generates the output files from the bundle by calling `.generate(outputOptions)` or `.write(outputOptions)`